peterlau123/EdgeHermes/README.md

 # Windows (PowerShell)
 scripts/build_windows.ps1 -Configuration Release -EnableLogging ON -WithTests
 ```

+**Note:** The root `build.sh` is more feature-rich and recommended for development, while `scripts/build.sh` is a lightweight wrapper for CI/CD pipelines.

 ### Makefile builds
 - Use scripts via Make: `make script-build` (honors BUILD_TYPE, ENABLE_LOGGING, ENABLE_TESTS)